evanckennedy/evanckennedy/README.md

 ## Hi there, I'm Evan Kennedy! 👋

 I'm a software developer based in Winnipeg, Canada, with a passion for web development.
-I specialize in HTML, CSS, and JavaScript, and I'm always eager to learn and explore new technologies.
+I specialize in HTML, CSS, JavaScript and C# and I'm always eager to learn and explore new technologies.
 I love creating interactive and user-friendly web applications that make a positive impact on people's lives.